mapbender/mapbender-documentation/en/functions/editing/datamanager.rst

 YAML-Definition
 ---------------

-Here's the necessary YAML-Code of the configuration example above:
+You can find the necessary YAML-Code of the configuration example below:

 .. code-block:: yaml